Gulf Fireworm, Eurythoe complanata

 Gulf Fireworm, Eurythoe complanata.
 Fireworms collected within the El Tule Tidal Pools, Baja California Sur, January 2016.

 Phylogeny: The Gulf Fireworm, Eurythoe complanata (Pallas, 1766) is member of the Amphinomidae Family of Bristle Worms and Fireworms.
 The genus Eurythoe is one of twenty-one genera in this family, and there are sixteen species in this genus.
-This species is also known as the Iridescent Fire Worm, Cosmopolitan Fireworm, and the Common Fire Worm and in Mexico as gusano fuego común.
+This species is also known as the Iridescent Fire Worm, Cosmopolitan Fireworm, and the Common Fire Worm and in Mexico as Gusano Fuego Común.
+The genus name Eurythoe comes from a combination of Greek words that mean something like “broad/swift” or “far-reaching/brightness”.
+Either of these descriptions could apply to this genus.
+The species name complanata comes from the Latin words meaning “made flat”, and refers to this specie’s flattened profile.
+The common name “fire worm” is derived from the bright red gill tufts along the sides of the body and the numerous white bristly appendages, as well as the painful sensation caused by its sting.

-NOTE – Some sources state this this fireworm is misidentified and that Eurythoe complanata, though widespread, does not live in the Eastern Pacific.
+NOTE – Some sources state this this fireworm is misidentified and that Eurythoe complanata, though widespread, does not live in the Eastern Pacific Ocean.
 They refer to it as an unknown species within the genus Eurythoe.
 Other sources list this species as a subspecies – Eurythoe complanata mexicana (Berkely & Berkeley, 1960).
-The World Registry of Marine Species (WoRMs) recognizes it as a valid subspecies found in the Eastern Pacific.
-Most reference, though possibly dated, show it as Eurythoe complanata.
+The World Registry of Marine Species (WoRMs) recognizes this as a valid subspecies found in the Eastern Pacific.
+Most references, though possibly dated, show it as Eurythoe complanata.
 Further DNA analysis is required to make this distinction.

 Morphology: The Gulf Fireworm is elongate and flattened, about twice as wide as it is high.
 The body is composed of multiple segments, each with an appendage (parapodium) on both sides.
 There are two types of parapodia- straight and serrate or branched and bushy.
 The head has four eyes and several sensory tentacles.
 They can be various colors including: orange, salmon pink, blue, greenish, or black.
 They vary on the length, from 15 cm (5.9 inches) to 1.00 m (3 feet 3 inches) with most species being less than 40 cm (16 inches).

 Habitat and Distribution: Gulf Fireworms are found under rocks on reef flats and sand.
 They live intertidally, and to a depth of 108 m (354 feet).
 Gulf Fireworms have a circumtropical distribution.
-In Mexican waters, this species is found along the Gulf of Mexico, Caribbean, Gulf of California, and Pacific coasts, with the exception of the West coast of the Baja Peninsula north of Todo Santos, Baja California Sur.
-If this is the subspecies mexicana, it is limited to the Pacific ocean.
+The Gulf Fireworm is found in all Mexican waters of the Atlantic and Pacific Oceans with the exception that they are absent from north of Todo Santos, Baja California Sur, along the central and northwest coasts of the Baja Peninsula.
+The subspecies mexicana, it is limited to the Pacific ocean.

-Diet: Gulf Fireworms are nocturnal predators, feeding on sponges, hydroids, coral polyps, and ascidians.
+Diet: Gulf Fireworms are nocturnal predators that prey upon ascidians, coral polyps, hydroids and sponges.

-Predators: Gulf Fireworms have venomous bristles (setae) along their bodies to protect them from many predators, but they are still eaten by fish, crabs and some mollusks.
+Predators: Gulf Fireworms have venomous bristles (setae) along their bodies to protect them from many predators, however, they are still preyed upon by crabs, fish and some mollusks.

 Reproduction: Gulf Fireworms are gonochoric (male or female for life).
 They are able to reproduce both asexually through body fragmentation, and sexually through broadcast spawning.
 Fertilization is external.
 The eggs hatch into a planktonic larval form.

-Ecosystem Interactions: Gulf Fireworms engaging in any types of parasitic, commensal, or symbiotic relationships has not been documented.
+Ecosystem Interactions: Gulf Fireworms engagement in any types of commensal, parasitic, or symbiotic relationships has not been documented.

-Synonyms: Amphinome complanata, Amphinome jamaicensis, , Amphinome macrotricha, Aphrodita complanata, Eurythoe albosetosa, Eurythoe alcyonia, Eurythoe assimilis, Eurythoe capensis, Eurythoe corallina, Eurythoe ehlersi, Eurythoe havaica, Eurythoe indica, Eurythoe kamehameha, Eurythoe pacifica, Eurythoe pacifica levukaensis, Lycaretus neocephalicus, and Pleione alcyonea.
+Synonyms: Amphinome complanata, Amphinome jamaicensis, Amphinome macrotricha, Aphrodita complanata, Eurythoe albosetosa, Eurythoe alcyonia, Eurythoe assimilis, Eurythoe capensis, Eurythoe corallina, Eurythoe ehlersi, Eurythoe havaca, Eurythoe indica, Eurythoe kamehameha, Eurythoe pacifica, Eurythoe pacifica levukaensis, Lycaretus neocephalicus, and Pleione alcyonea.